user202729/plover_websocket_server/README.md

 * Sending a valid JSON string will execute the specified action.
 For example `{"stroke": ["S-"]}` (note that invalid keys are silently dropped), or `{"translation": "abc"}`.

+Note: to avoid Plover being controlled by a malicious website, you should set some secret key, and add the secret key into the sent content.
+For example `{"stroke": ["S-"], "secretkey": "mysecretkey"}`.

 If there's some error during the execution, it will be silently ignored and printed on stderr.